Student Responsibility for Observing Policies

 Emergency Leaves of Absence

 A leave of absence from classes may be granted when psychological or family emergency, illness or injury requires a student to be absent from class.
 Leaves of absence are issued only upon request from the student and may be granted for two days, but no more than five days during an academic quarter or summer session.
-If a faculty member requires official notification of student medical or emergency leaves of absence, the faculty member will inform the students in his/her courses of that fact in the course syllabus.
-Non-medical leaves of absence are available through the Dean of Students Office and medical leaves through the Student Health Center.
-All leave of absences require proper verification.
+If a faculty member requires official notification of student medical or emergency leaves of absence, the faculty member will inform the students in their courses of that fact in the course syllabus.
+(Non-medical leave or absence are available through the Office of Student Life, Dean of Students Office.
+Medical leave of absence is provided through the Student Health Center.)
+All leaves of absence require proper verification.

 Insufficient Progress Toward Degree and Registration Holds